 From John Rutherford, Producer, NBC News, Washington

-Willard Scott featured all three centenarians on NBC's TODAY show.
+Will and Lois were among the centenarians featured by Willard Scott on NBC's TODAY show.
 If you know of any centenarians who've had a brush with history over the past century, please tell us a little bit about them in the comments section below and be sure to fill in your return e-mail address so we can get back to you for more details.